Reform of the United Nations Security Council

-Reform of the United Nations Security Council (UNSC) encompasses five key issues: categories of membership, the question of the veto held by the five permanent members, regional representation, the size of an enlarged Council and its working methods, and the Security Council-General Assembly relationship.
-The Member States, regional groups and other Member State interest groupings developed different positions and proposals on how to move forward on this contested issue.
+Since its creation in 1945, the United Nations Security Council (UNSC) has undergone one reform in 1965, increasing the amount of non-permanent members from 6 to 10, but there have since been many calls for reform; Some key issues raised are the categories of membership, the question of the veto held by the five permanent members, regional representation, the size of an enlarged Council and its working methods, and the Security Council–General Assembly relationship.

-Any reform of the Security Council would require the agreement of at least two-thirds of UN member states in a vote in the General Assembly and must be ratified by two-thirds of Member States.
-All of the permanent members of the UNSC (which have veto rights) must also agree.
+Any reform of the Security Council would require the agreement of two-thirds of all United Nations member states and ratification by two-thirds of Member States.
+All permanent members of the UNSC (P5), which hold veto rights, must also agree.